robbiew/goldmine/index.md

 gOLD mINE has the awesome [Synchronet](http://wiki.synchro.net/) v3.20, running on Ubuntu 24.04 x64, under the hood.
 It's located on port ``2513`` at ``143.198.58.173`` (or ``goldminedoors.com``).

-gOLD mINE not a BBS (despite the URL).
+gOLD mINE is not a BBS (despite the URL).
 There are no message boards or file download areas, and you can't "login" to it like a traditional BBS via Telnet or SSH.
 It does one thing, and one thing only: launch games remotely for users from other BBSs using RLOGIN.

 ## WHAT'S A 'DOOR SERVER'?